 make pdf in the directory

-The source tree for ART, which contains both the libraries as well as example scenes and documentation sources, is provided via access to our
+The source tree for ART, which contains both the libraries as well as example scenes and documentation sources, is provided as a project on gitlab.
+Information on branches, new features, and bug tracking are provided there.

 We also provide a functionality test for ART, which runs lots of small rendering and tone mapping jobs, and compares the results to reference images.
-Due to its size (it contains a considerable number of spectral images), the functionality test environment is provided as a separate archive.
+Due to its size (it contains a considerable number of spectral images), the functionality test environment is a separate project that is also available via gitlab, but lives in a separate repository.